 As its name implies, multi-grain bread is made from at least two grains, but those that have a wide variety of grains in them are more nutritious and hearty.
 They are also helpful for fat loss, as the grains used are not refined.

 Bran bread is made with whole wheat flour, which includes bran and germ.
 This type of bread is extremely healthy because it contains a high amount of fiber and vitamins.
 Bran bread is a perfect option for people who have heart problems and diabetes.
-It is also very good for fat loss, as it is low in saturated fat and is an excellent source of protein.
+It is also perfect for fat loss, as it is low in saturated fat and is an excellent source of protein.

 Whole wheat (or wholegrain) bread